Metadata, keywords and page structure are important. Write and design content so users can easily find it with search engines and voice search.

 Most searches are short.
 More than 65% of search queries have three words or fewer.
 To find out what words or terms people use, do user research.

 For example, some departments use reference numbers instead of titles for some of their forms.
-This means the algorithms can’t find the forms easily.
+Without a title, algorithms can’t find the forms easily.
+It also makes search harder for users if they don’t know the exact reference number for the form they’re looking for.

-If you need a reference number, include it after the form’s title so the algorithm can find the form.
+If you include a reference number, place it after the form’s title so the algorithm can find the form.

 To find a government form a user’s question might be, ‘What form do I need to fill out so I can transfer ownership of my car?’